30 June 2018, News Wires — U.S. energy companies this week cut oil rigs for a second straight week, and notched the first monthly fall since March.

-Drillers cut four oil rigs in the week to Dec.
-14, bringing the total count down to 873, the lowest since mid October, General Electric Co’s Baker Hughes energy services firm said in its closely followed report on Friday.
-RIG-OL-USA-BHI
+Drillers cut four oil rigs in the week to June 29, bringing the total count down to 858, General Electric Co’s Baker Hughes energy services firm said in its closely followed report on Friday.

-The U.S. rig count, an early indicator of future output, is higher than a year ago when 747 rigs were active as energy companies have been ramping up production in tandem with OPEC’s efforts over the past year-and-a-half to cut global output.
+The U.S. rig count, an early indicator of future output, is much higher than a year ago when 756 rigs were active as energy companies have been ramping up production in tandem with OPEC’s efforts over the past year-and-a-half to cut global output.

-In anticipation of higher prices in 2018 than 2017, U.S. financial services firm Cowen & Co this week said the exploration and production (E&P) companies it tracks have provided guidance indicating a 23 percent increase this year in planned capital spending.
+In anticipation of higher prices in 2018 than 2017, U.S. financial services firm Cowen & Co this week said the exploration and production (E&P) companies they track have provided guidance indicating a 13 percent increase this year in planned capital spending.